Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 As stated above, there are two main forms of dietary starch: amylose and amylopectin.
 The chemical structure of amylose looks like a straight chain while that of amylopectin looks like a tree limb with many smaller branches shooting off of it.

 The branched structure of amylopectin enables digestive enzymes to attach to it more easily (more places to grab on), so starches with a higher share of amylopectin tend to be fast carbs.
-The straight chain structure of amylose, by contrast, makes it difficult for digestive enzymes to attach to it, so starches with a higher share of amylose tend to be more resistant to digestion and are generally classified as slow carbs.
+The straight chain structure of amylose, by contrast, provides fewer attachment points for digestive enzymes, so starches with a higher share of amylose tend to be more resistant to digestion and are generally classified as slow carbs.

-Both amylose and amylopectin are made more rapidly digestible by cooking.
-But it turns out that chilling foods after they’ve been cooked helps return some of those starches to their more slowly digestible or resistant form.
+Both amylopectin and amylose are made more rapidly digestible by cooking.
+But it turns out that chilling foods after they’ve been cooked helps return some of the starches to their more slowly digestible form.
 These are referred to as retrograded resistant starches.
 Retrograded resistant starches feed the GMB the way that fiber does and, because they are poorly digestible or indigestible by us, they help bulk up our meals without bulking up our consumption of usable calories.

-The amylose to amylopectin ratio determines how much retrograded resistant starch remains on reheating, with retrograded amylose being more heat stable than retrograded amylopectin.
+The amylose to amylopectin ratio determines how much retrograded resistant starch remains on reheating, with retrograded amylose being more reheat-stable than retrograded amylopectin.
 Reheating retrograded amylose returns only about 25% of it back to a rapidly digestible form while retrograded amylopectin can be fully reversed by reheating.

-For example, chilling rice (including white rice) which has a high amylose/amylopectin ratio in the fridge for 24 hours after cooking lowers its share of rapidly digestible starch (RDS), increases slowly digestible starch (SDS), and induces the production of some resistant starch (RS).
+For example, chilling cooked white or brown rice which have a high amylose/amylopectin ratio in the fridge for 24 hours after cooking lowers its share of rapidly digestible starch (RDS), increases slowly digestible starch (SDS), and induces the production of some resistant starch (RS).
 Reheating reverses about 20% of the effects of cold storage, with some increase in RDS and SDS and a loss of RS observed.
-So eating white rice that has been chilled all day or overnight is consistent with the HD.
-Occasionally enjoying it reheated is acceptable but it is best to warm it quickly rather than let it cook again on high heat.
+So eating white or brown rice that has been chilled all day or overnight is consistent with the HD.
+Occasionally enjoying it reheated is acceptable but it is best to warm it gently rather than let it cook again on high heat.
 Eating black rice without chilling it is consistent with the HD, but chilling it and reheating it improves its GI and GL even further.
 A pot of black rice will last my wife and I a week in the fridge providing a quick, delicious, high-fiber, high RS, low-glycemic addition to any meal.

-By contrast, potatoes have a much lower amylose/amylopectin ratio compared to white rice (53:47 vs. 20:80), Boiling or baking a potato converts its RS into mostly RDS.
-The GI of a baked potato is 78 (high) but after chilling, we see the same retrograded effects with a reduction in RDS and an increase in both SDS and RS observed, lowering the GI to 47 (low).
-But upon reheating, potatoes lose some of their SDS and almost all of their RS content, returning them to a high GI food.
-Carrots seem to behave this way as well, so they are best eaten raw or cooked and then chilled (but not reheated).
+By contrast, potatoes have a much lower amylose/amylopectin ratio compared to white rice (53:47 vs. 20:80).
+Boiling or baking a potato converts its RS into mostly rapidly digestible starch.
+The GI of a baked potato is 78 (high).
+Chilling overnight induces the same retrograded resistant starch effect with a reduction in rapidly digestible starch and an increase in both slowly digestible and resistant starch observed, and a lowering of the GI from 78 (high) to 47 (low).
+But upon reheating, potatoes lose some of their slowly digestible and almost all of their resistant starch content, returning them to a high GI food.
+Carrots seem to behave this way as well.
+Tubers (veggies that grow under ground) like carrots, turnips, radishes, and jicama, and are best eaten raw or cooked and then chilled but not reheated.

 What about pasta?
 Pasta is a staple food in the Blue Zones of Sardinia, Italy and Ikaria, Greece.
-In a recent study, a similarly dramatic reduction in glycemic response was observed following a pasta meal that had been cooked, chilled, and reheated compared to freshly cooked.
-Interestingly, there was no difference observed in glycemic response between eating cooked pasta and pasta that had been cooked and then chilled; it appears that pasta needs to be cooked, chilled, and then reheated in order to create the retrograded resistant starch that is healthy.
+In a recent study, a similarly dramatic reduction in glycemic response was observed following pasta that had been cooked, chilled, and reheated compared to freshly cooked.
+Interestingly, there was no difference observed in glycemic response between eating cooked pasta and pasta that had been cooked and then chilled; it required bing reheated to induce the retrograded resistant starch effect.

 III.
 Eat some fat and protein along with your starches

 These techniques for preparing starchy foods for better health are still in a somewhat investigational stage.
 The data are strong enough for me to include them here and I have incorporated these cooking techniques into my own diet.
 Having an Italian-American mother, I grew up eating (and loving) pasta.
-I eat it only occasionally now but when I do, I take the extra steps of cooking it (just barely al dente), then chilling it overnight and reheating it in whatever sauce I have made the next day.
+I eat it occasionally now (once every couple of weeks) but when I do, I take the extra steps of cooking it (just barely al dente), then chilling it overnight and reheating it in whatever sauce I make the next day.
 Tricia, whose mom is Korean and who spent her early childhood in Japan, loves Japanese sweet potatoes which are particularly high in phytonutrients including minerals and B vitamins, and are a staple food of the Blue Zone of Okinawa.
 We bake them, then chill them overnight and eat them cold or at room temp the next day.
-I usually drizzle a little olive oil or melted butter and add a pinch of salt to further blunt their glycemic effect – especially if I’m having it alone.
+I usually drizzle a little olive oil or melted butter and add a pinch of salt to further blunt their glycemic effect—especially if I’m having it alone as a breakfast.

 Health Philosophy and the Human Diet